 Fiber-optic probe Manufacturing Facility (FMF)

-• FMF is equipped with advanced fiber cutting and splicing machines: Angle fiber cleaver , fiber cleaver fiber , stripper, fiber fusion splicer, 4X microscope, magnifying lamp, UV curing lamp, fiber polish equipment.
+• Our FMF is fully equipped with cutting-edge fiber-optic tools to ensure precision and innovation.
+The facility features advanced fiber cutting and splicing machines, including an angle fiber cleaver, fiber stripper, fiber fusion splicer, 4X microscope, magnifying lamp, UV curing lamp, and specialized fiber polishing equipment.
+These state-of-the-art tools enable us to create highly refined and customized fiber-optic probes for a wide range of biomedical applications.

-• Laser Systems: We house a wide range of laser systems 350, 488, 532, 633, 785 nm, including pulsed and tunable lasers, and other light sources.
-These lasers provide the essential light sources required for various optical sensing techniques, enabling our probes to deliver accurate and reliable results.
+• Our facility is equipped with a diverse range of laser systems, including 350, 488, 532, 633, and 785 nm lasers, along with pulsed and tunable lasers, and other advanced light sources.
+These cutting-edge lasers provide the precise illumination necessary for a variety of optical sensing techniques, ensuring that our probes deliver highly accurate and reliable results.

-• Spectrometers and Detectors: High-resolution spectrometers and sensitive detectors are employed to analyze the signals generated by our probes.
-These devices ensure that our probes provide accurate and detailed information for applications such as fluorescence, Raman or OCT.
+• We use high-resolution spectrometers and highly sensitive detectors to analyze the signals generated by our probes.
+These state-of-the-art devices ensure that our probes deliver precise, detailed information for a variety of applications, including fluorescence, Raman spectroscopy, and optical coherence tomography (OCT).

 Team